codeclimate/codeclimate-rubocop/config/contents/layout/assignment_indentation.md

 Checks the indentation of the first line of the right-hand-side of a multi-line assignment.

+The indentation of the remaining lines can be corrected with other cops such as `Layout/IndentationConsistency` and `Layout/EndAlignment`.

 ### Example:
     # bad
     value =